Supplement Forms: Is One Type of Pill Better Than Another?

 Capsules

-One of the most prevalent oral supplement forms, capsules use a smooth, hard casing to enclose active ingredients in powder or liquid form.
+Capsules use a smooth, hard casing to enclose active ingredients in powder or liquid form.
 Traditionally, gelatin capsules were made exclusively from bovine or porcine skin and bones.
-In recent years, technology has made it possible to create capsules from fish, chicken and even vegetable cellulose.
-If the front label of the bottle front doesn’t specify the capsule’s form, the supplement is typically made of animal-based material.
-However, the list of “other ingredients” featured directly below the supplement facts states the capsule’s ingredients.
+However, technology has made it possible to create capsules from fish, chicken and even vegetable cellulose, and vegetarian capsules are now common.
+If the label of the bottle doesn’t specify ‘vegetarian’ or ‘plant-based,’ the capsule may be animal-derived.
+The “other ingredients” beneath the supplement facts box will identify the capsule material.

 The capsule prevents external liquids or oil-based ingredients from seeping into the internal active ingredients.
-A drawback to capsules is they have major space issues and ingredients can’t be compressed or concentrated.
+A drawback of capsules is that they have significant space limitations, and ingredients can’t be compressed or concentrated.
 (Due to space limitations, many multivitamins are manufactured as tablets rather than capsules.)

 Examples of how capsules are described in the label’s “other ingredients” include: